Society for American Archaeology: 2019 annual meeting controversy

 In April 2019, the SAA's 84th annual meeting in Albuquerque, New Mexico, was the subject of controversy due to the attendance of David Yesner, a former professor of archaeology at the University of Alaska Anchorage (UAA).
 Prior to the meeting, a Title IX investigation at UAA had found Yesner guilty of "decades of sexual misconduct".
 UAA banned him from its premises and any affiliated events, and advised students to contact the police if they saw him on campus.
 Despite this, Yesner was allowed to attend the SAA annual meeting.
 As a result, three targets of Yesner's harassment had to leave the meeting early.
-The science journalist Michael Balter was also barred from the meeting by its organisers, apparently because he had approached Yesner and asked him to leave.
+The science journalist Michael Balter was also barred from the meeting by its organizers, apparently because he had approached Yesner and asked him to leave.
 Balter had traveled to the meeting to appear on a panel on the Me Too movement in archaeology.

 An open letter to the SAA leadership criticising its handling of the incident was signed by almost 2000 archaeologists.
 Kristina Killgrove also resigned her position as the chair of the SAA's media relations committee in protest.
 The SAA subsequently issued an apology but claimed that it did not receive complaints about Yesner's presence at the conference until its second day, and acted upon them "within hours".